hokkaido/mas/README.md

 * Embedding segment positions
 * Adding copy-mechanism
 * Sentence selection
-* Masked In-Domain Pre-Training
+* Masked in-domain pretraining (improved)

 ## Prerequisites

 The repository has been tested with Ubuntu 18.04 and CUDA 10.2.
-It requires Anaconda, git, wget and unzip to work.
+It requires Anaconda, git, NVIDIA Apex, wget and unzip to work.

 Create the conda environment and install immediate dependencies